Kalebu/Plagiarism-checker-Python/README.md

 ## Running the App

-To run this code you need to have your textual document in your project directory with extension **.txt** and then when you run the script, it will automatically loads all the document with that extension and then compute the similarity between them just as shown below;
+To run this code you need to have your textual documents in your project directory with the **.txt** extension.
+When you run the script, it will automatically load all the documents with that extension and then compute the similarities between them as shown below;

 ```bash
 $-> cd Plagiarism-checker-Python